Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 	.sort((a,b) => ((b.dist(base)+b.dist(buster))/800+b.stamina) < ((a.dist(base)+a.dist(buster))/800+a.stamina) );
 {% endhighlight %}

-This was one of the changes I made this day because it boosted my rank by quite a bit.
+This was one of the best changes I made this day because it boosted my rank by quite a bit.
 My busters weren't patiently waiting to bust ghosts anymore and they started picking ghosts that I didn't expect them to pick.
 I managed to jump from rank 200 in gold, to rank 23.